thomassuedbroecker/galaxium-travels-infrastructure-tsuedbro/QUICKSTART.md

 All remaining commands in this file assume you are inside `galaxium-travels-infrastructure-tsuedbro/`.

+1. Start the stack with Docker Compose.

-1. Start the full stack:
+   Start the full local stack:

    ```sh
    docker compose -f local-container/docker_compose.yaml up --build